Actor Romola Garai Says Harvey Weinstein Encounter Left Her Feeling

 Advertisement

-Garai added that Weinstein's inappropriate behavior towards her was characteristic of his attitude towards women in the film industry.
-"The transaction was just that I was there," she told the paper, adding that the pair then spoke briefly about film afterwards.
+Garai added that Weinstein's inappropriate behaviour towards her was characteristic of his attitude towards women in the film industry.
+“The transaction was just that I was there,” she said, adding that the pair then spoke briefly about film afterwards.

 “The point was that he could get a young woman to do that, that I didn’t have a choice, that it was humiliating for me and that he had the power.
 It was an abuse of power,” added Garai, who had been auditioning for 2004's Dirty Dancing: Havana Nights, according to the Guardian.